vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymattribute-method.md

 ## <a name="parameters"></a>Parâmetros
  `parent`
- [in] O token de metadados para o objeto para o qual o atributo é solicitado.
+ [in] The metadata token for the object for which the attribute is requested.

  `name`
- [in] Um ponteiro para a variável que indica o atributo a ser recuperado.
+ [in] A pointer to the variable that indicates the attribute to retrieve.

  `cBuffer`
- [in] O tamanho do `buffer` matriz.
+ [in] The size of the `buffer` array.

  `pcBuffer`
- [out] Um ponteiro para a variável que recebe o comprimento dos dados do atributo.
+ [out] A pointer to the variable that receives the length of the attribute data.

  `buffer`
- [out] Um ponteiro para a variável que recebe os dados de atributo.
+ [out] A pointer to the variable that receives the attribute data.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também